top of page

 2026 SUMMER CAMPS

 MadFiddle Summer Camps are 3 days of music, togetherness and fun.
-Activities include master classes, listening sessions, film sessions, improvisation, games, teacher demonstrations, music theory, and of course, tunes!
+Activities include master classes, listening sessions, film sessions, improvisation, games, music theory, and tunes of course!

-All you need is your instrument and an open mind.
+Bring your instrument and an open mind!
 Snacks, daily schedule and course materials will be provided.
 Maximum 15 participants per camp.

 Scholarship opportunities are available.